Differences between adjustable and fixed loans

-You might choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
 Call Custom Lending Group at (707) 252-2700 for details.

-The majority of ARMs feature this cap, so they won't increase over a specific amount in a given period of time.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than two percent a year, even though the index the rate is based on goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in one period.
+The majority of ARMs are capped, so they won't increase above a certain amount in a given period.
+Some ARMs can't adjust more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
 The majority of ARMs also cap your rate over the life of the loan.

-ARMs usually start out at a very low rate that usually increases over time.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of ARMs benefit people who plan to move before the initial lock expires.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+These loans are often best for people who anticipate moving within three or five years.
+These types of adjustable rate loans most benefit borrowers who will sell their house or refinance before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they cannot sell their home or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to get a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (707) 252-2700.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.